rarick/fairwinds-pod-logger/readme.md

 # Fairwinds Pod Logger

 # TODO:
-- Create go package
-  - Make a reader for the kubernetes API
-  - Make a printer
-  - Look into Golang loggers
 - Create configuration options
-- Create helm chart
 - Create installation instructions
 - Create config instructions
 - Create Dockerfile & image
   - Create configuration options

 # Improvements

+## Application
+- Add configuration options via flags and/or env variables
+- Error handling, error messages
+- Add interface to allow customization and extensibility of logging messages
+- Allow custom annotation key / timestamp format
+- Unit tests, I'm sure there's a way to test this without installing into a cluster
+- Update context / timeout

+## Docker image
+- Docker image user creation/improvements there
+- Make container use dumb-init, print out a startup message, etc

+## Helm chart
 - Unique naming of resources
-- Countless helm chart customization improvements
-- Docker image user creation/improvements there
-- Trim down contents of container
-  - dockerignore, go.sum, etc
-- Make container use dumb-init and print out a startup message
-- Separate build/run images
+- Labels

+## Processes
+- Iterations are slow
+  - Have to build image, push, and then install
+  - There must be a faster way to test kubernetes-dependent code